-The ASB Case Review, often referred to as the 'Community Trigger', is an important statutory safety net for victims of anti-social behaviour who believe they have not had a satisfactory response to their complaints about anti-social behaviour.
-Where a locally determined threshold is met, victims can require the relevant bodies in the local area to undertake a formal review of the case, and those bodies have a statutory duty to undertake that review.
+The ASB Case Review is an important statutory safety net for victims of anti-social behaviour who believe they have not had a satisfactory response to their complaints about anti-social behaviour.
+Where a locally determined threshold is met, victims can require the relevant bodies in the local area to undertake a review of the case, and those bodies have a statutory duty to undertake that review.
 In addition to the victim, the ASB Case Review can be activated by a person on behalf of the victim who is aware of the circumstances and acts with the victim's consent.
 This might include a family member, friend, carer, councillor, Member of Parliament or other professional.
+It is recommended that the relevant bodies also consider automatically undertaking a case review once the threshold has been met, even in cases where the victim has not requested one.